ssbc/ssb-meta-feeds-spec/README.md

 ### Claims or indexes

-If one would like to replicate a specific part of a feed, such as the contact messages, one could request another peer to generate a feed that only references these messages.
+For classical SSB feeds if one would like to replicate a specific part of a feed, such as the contact messages, one could request another peer to generate a feed that only references these messages.
 Then when exchanging data, the original messages could be included as auxiliary data.
 This would only act as a claim, never as a proof that some messages were not left out.
 Naturally this comes down to trust then.
 Using the friend graph would be natural, as would using trustnet together with audits of these claims.

 ### Sub feeds